 activeTab

-What it does: grants temporary access to the active tab when you take an action that requires it.
+What it does: grants temporary access to the active tab when the user invokes the extension on it.

 host_permissions: ebay regional domains + zerohourbid.com

-What we don't do: we don't have permissions for any other domains.
-The extension cannot read cookies, place requests to, or modify pages on any non-listed domain.
+What we don't do: we don't have host permissions for any other domain.
+The extension cannot run on, inspect, or send credentialed requests to non-listed sites.
 There is no <all_urls> permission.

 What we explicitly do not ask for